 The complaint alleges that Rush Street Gaming and its casinos violated tipped employees’ rights by (1) failing to pay minimum wage and claiming a tip credit without providing a valid tip credit notice; and (2) deducting the cost of dry-cleaning employer-required uniforms from tipped employees’ wages.

 Employees may be eligible to participate in this case if they meet the following criteria:

 - Worked at the following Rush Street Gaming casinos during the previous three years: Rivers Casino in Des Plaines, Illinois; Rivers Casino in Pittsburgh, Pennsylvania; Rivers Casino in Philadelphia, Pennsylvania; and Rivers Casino in Schenctady, New York.

 - Were paid a direct cash wage (i.e., the amount paid by the casino not counting tips) of $7.24 or less and/or had the cost of dry-cleaning an employer-required uniform deducted from their wages.

 Employees who are interested in participating in this case can contact us by email at email@example.com OR by leaving a detailed voicemail (including name, phone number, email, casino where worked, and dates of employment) at (877) 536-1983.

 The case is Stewart v.
 Rush Street Gaming, LLC, et al., Case No. 1:20-cv-02566, pending in the U.S. District Court for the Northern District of Illinois.
-The Plaintiff is represented by George Hanson and Alex Ricke of Stueve Siegel Hanson LLP, Ryan L. McClelland of McClelland of McClelland Law Firm, P.C., and Douglas M. Werman of Werman Salas P.C.
+The Plaintiff is represented by George Hanson and Alex Ricke of Stueve Siegel Hanson LLP, Ryan L. McClelland of McClelland Law Firm, P.C., and Douglas M. Werman of Werman Salas P.C.